wookashin1/hybrid-search-reranking/README.md

 - RAG layer: citation-grounded answers over the top-k results, plus an LLM-as-judge for faithfulness.
 - A second BEIR dataset (NFCorpus) for a cross-dataset table.
-- Rust: reimplement the BM25 scorer and measure the speedup over `rank_bm25`.